Kiyosumi Gardens: Flowers, History and Wildlife in Pics

 • A 17th-century merchant, Kinokuniya Bunzaemon, first owned the Kiyosumi land.
 It then passed into the hands of the Daimyo of Sekiyado domain who built a mansion on it.
 History says he also brought stones from all over the country to decorate it.

 • In 1878, Yataro Iwasaki, the founder of the Mitsubishi Corporation, bought the property.
 He made it into a recreation area for his employees and company guests (e.g., Lord Kitchener).
-It was from that time Kiyosumi became a circuit-style park.
+Kiyosumi became a circuit-style park from that time.

 • During the Great Kanto Earthquake of 1923, the park escaped significant damage.
 The area’s citizens used it as a refuge.

 • In the years after the earthquake, the Iwasaki family donated its eastern half to the city.
-Finally, in 1932, it became a public park.
+It became a public park in 1932.

-• In WW2, it again took up the role of refuge for local residents.
-It provided them with a haven during the Tokyo air raids.
+• During WW2, it again took up the role of refuge for local residents.
+The garden was a haven from the air raids.

 Why do photographers like Kiyosumi Gardens?